Estimation of Treatment Effects Under Nonstationarity via the Truncated Policy Gradient Estimator: Estimation via the truncated policy gradient estimator

-This indicates that the truncated DQ estimator $\hat{\tau}_k$ can be viewed as an estimation of $\tau$ via the truncated policy gradient $\nabla J_k(1/2)$.
+This indicates that the TPG estimator $\hat{\tau}_k$ can be viewed as an estimation of $\tau$ via an unbiased estimation of the truncated policy gradient $\nabla J_k(1/2)$.
 Accordingly, the bias of $\hat{\tau}_k$ relative to $\tau$ decomposes as

 which includes a {Taylor error} between $\nabla J_k(1/2)$ and $J_k(1) - J_k(0)$, and an additional mixing bias between the original value function $J(\cdot)$ and its truncated counterpart $J_k(\cdot)$.
-We note that the {Taylor error} is of order $\mathcal{O}(k^2)$, as the treatment probability affects only the most recent $k$ states rather than the full trajectory (cf. the $\mathcal{O}(T^2)$ bias of $\hat{\tau}$).
+We note that the {Taylor error} is of order $O(k^2)$, as the treatment probability affects only the most recent $k$ states rather than the full trajectory (cf. the $O(T^2)$ bias of $\hat{\tau}$).

-Figure~\ref{fig:figure3} illustrates the connections among the GATE, the policy gradients $\nabla J(1/2)$ and $\nabla J_k(1/2)$, and the corresponding nonstationary DQ estimators $\hat{\tau}$ and $\hat{\tau}_k$.
-Specifically, the bias of the truncated DQ estimator $\hat \tau_k$ involves an additional mixing bias but reduces the {Taylor error.} Additionally, the variance of $\hat{\tau}_k$ can be bounded by applying the mixing-time property in Assumption~\ref{assumption:mixing-time} within a strong $\alpha$-mixing framework \citep{rosenblatt1956central}.
+Figure~\ref{fig:figure3} illustrates the connections among the GATE, the policy gradients $\nabla J(1/2)$ and $\nabla J_k(1/2)$, and the corresponding untruncated PG estimator $\hat{\tau}_T$ and TPG estimator $\hat{\tau}_k$.
+The bias of the TPG estimator $\hat \tau_k$ involves an additional mixing bias but reduces the {Taylor error.} The variance of $\hat{\tau}_k$ can be bounded by applying the mixing-time property in Assumption~\ref{assumption:mixing-time} within a strong $\alpha$-mixing framework \citep{rosenblatt1956central}.
 Unlike the variance bound for $\hat\tau$ that grows with $T$, the variance of $\hat \tau_k$ remains bounded in the asymptotic regime as $T\rightarrow \infty$ for any fixed truncation size $k$.

-\begin{remark} When the mixing rate and kernel deviation are unknown a priori, the choice of truncation size $k$ might be nontrivial.
-Post-calibration methods, such as Lepski’s method \citep{lepski1997optimal}, can be used to select $k$ in a data-driven manner.
-As a simple practical guideline, we recommend starting with the standard DM estimator ($k=0$) and then incrementally increasing $k$ (e.g., to 1, 3, 5, etc.).
-As shown in our numerical results, in most cases increasing $k$ corrects the bias of the DM estimator and moves the estimate closer to the ground-truth GATE. \end{remark}
+\paragraph{Choice of size $k$.} Post-calibration methods such as Lepski’s method \citep{lepski1997optimal, su2020adaptive} can select $k$ in a data-driven way using the variance estimates in Section~\ref{sec:var_est}, but should carefully handle the non-monotone bias bound.
+As a practical guideline, we suggest starting with the standard DM estimator (i.e., $k=0$) and gradually increasing $k$ until the variance grows more rapidly than the change in the estimation.
+Our numerical results show that, in most cases, increasing $k$ corrects the bias of the DM estimator and moves the estimate closer to the ground-truth GATE, thereby revealing the bias direction.
+A practical heuristic $k$-selection algorithm is provided in Appendix~\ref{appendix:algo}.